hackerfactor/SEAL-C/BUILD.md

 ## Current Status
 This is the initial release.
 - It supports a wide range of image, audio, video, and document files -- with more being added.
 All common web formats are supported, including JPEG, PNG, WebP, PDF, and MP4.
-- It supports RSA and elliptic curve (EC using prime256v1 and secp256r1).
+- It supports RSA and elliptic curve (EC using prime256v1, secp256r1, and others).
 - Needs an autogen for building the code.
 (How do I make autogen require openssl 3.x?)

-If you see any problems, let me know!
+If you see any problems, let us know!